HTML5-CSS-JS/open_source/README.md

 # hello
-This is open source, programming language: js & web & python.<br>
+This is open source, programming language: python.<br>
 This is for everyone!